5 Tips for New Year's Math Goals

 2. Homework: Homework routines and schedules should definitely be reflected on.
 At this point in the school year, many activities can change from the fall and after-school responsibilities increased.
 So it's important to review the homework schedule and make adjustments as necessary.
 Are assignments being turned in on-time?
 Are homework corrections being made either in school or at home?
 Consider cleaning out and reorganizing the homework folder.
 Does the order in which homework is being completed need to change?

-3. Math Facts: Children of all ages should be reviewing math facts, whether they involve addition/subtraction and/or multiplication/division.
-Many times this falls to the wayside as the school year progresses, but it's very valuable and should be incorporated into daily or weekly routines.
+3. Math Facts: Children of all ages should be reviewing math facts.
+(A basic math fact is any mathematical number, fact or idea instantly recalled without resorting to strategies.*) This is true for all four operations: addition, subtraction, multiplication, and division.
+Often, reviewing basic math facts, like the times tables, falls to the wayside as the school year progresses, but it's very valuable and should be incorporated into daily or weekly routines.
 Consider switching it up a bit and taking a break from the boring flashcards.
 There are great apps or websites to practice math facts.
 You can play math war with cards or dice.
 Even "beat the clock" can be fun, when kids try to complete facts faster than you doing them on a calculator.

 4. Tests/Quizzes: Good study habits should begin at a young age.
 Most teachers give a few days' notice to quizzes and/or tests.
 It's important that all students see this time as a preparation period and begin to implement strong study techniques.
 Reviewing old quizzes/tests is a great way to start looking at incorrect answers and evaluating common mistakes.
 Incorporating children in this process is incredibly powerful.